peihaowang/GCN3DSegment/README.md

 With this, we can fit a naked human model (via SMPL, etc.) and simulate the clothes segments separately on the human model.
 Once we obtain a rough human point cloud by 3D scanning, we can vividly simulate a realist human avatar.

+In addition to the source code provided here, we also prepared a piece of [slides](https://peihaowang.github.io/archive/Wang_GCN_Segmentation_2019_slides.pdf) for a brief introduction.

 ## Source Code

 We provide the code for our experiments under the `code` folder.
 Before running our code, please make sure these python or jupyter dependencies are well installed and configured.